Bujairkc/NoriJS/README.md

 # Project Summary

-**Remora Engine** is a custom range-based media playback architecture that bridges the gap between raw container formats and browser-native playback.
+**Nori Engine** is a custom range-based media playback architecture that bridges the gap between raw container formats and browser-native playback.

 Instead of treating a video as a simple sequential byte stream, it understands the internal structure of the container and uses that structure to answer a fundamental playback question: